 This is where any matters that were on a previous agenda did not get addressed.
 They should be addressed under Unfinished Business to ensure they don't get delayed again.
-This would also be where a matter would be added if it was deferred from a previous meeting.

 6. VERBAL UPDATES

 This is a standing item on the agenda but updates do not carry an agenda.